Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 The following steps show the installation process for Ignis.

-#.
-Clone the Qiskit element repository.
+1. Clone the Qiskit element repository.

 .. code:: sh

   git clone https://github.com/Qiskit/qiskit-ignis.git

-#.
-Create a virtual development environment.
+2. Create a virtual development environment.

 .. code:: sh

   conda create -y -n QiskitDevenv python=3 source activate QiskitDevenv

-#.
-Ensure that the stable version is not installed in the environment.
+3. Ensure that the stable version is not installed in the environment.

 .. code:: sh

   pip uninstall qiskit-ignis

-#.
-Install the package in `editable mode <https://pip.pypa.io/en/stable/
-   reference/pip_install/#editable-installs>`_ from the root directory of the repository.
+4. Install the package in `editable mode <https://pip.pypa.io/en/stable/ reference/pip_install/#editable-installs>`_ from the root directory of the repository.
 The following example shows the installation for Ignis.

 .. code:: sh

   pip install -e qiskit-ignis

-Install Qiskit Terra from Source
+Install Terra from Source
 --------------------------------
 Installing from source requires that you have a c++ compiler on your system that supports c++-11.
 On most Linux platforms, the necessary GCC compiler is already installed.